Achilles Heel (Homeland)

-"Achilles Heel" is the eighth episode of the first season of the psychological thriller TV series Homeland.
+"Achilles Heel" is the eighth episode of the first season of the psychological thriller television series Homeland.
 It originally aired on Showtime on November 20, 2011.

 As Carrie and Saul reel from the news that Walker is alive, the intelligence community clashes on the best way to capture him; Brody learns a shocking truth about his captivity.

 Plot

 Tom Walker (Chris Chalk) is in Washington, D.C., homeless, begging for money on the street.
 Mansour Al-Zahrani (Ramsey Faragallah), a Saudi diplomat, passes him a key and a note written on a dollar bill.

 Carrie (Claire Danes) and David (David Harewood) talk to Walker's family.
 Helen Walker (Afton Williamson) says that her son Lucas (Jaden Harmon) reported having seen his dad, but believing him to be dead, she did not believe it to be true.
 In another room, Saul (Mandy Patinkin) questions Brody (Damian Lewis), who still insists that Tom Walker was killed in Iraq.

 When Brody returns home from Langley, he and Jessica (Morena Baccarin) have an emotional conversation concerning her relationship with Mike.
 She expresses regret for having moved on while he was gone, but tries to get him to understand how long she waited for him.
 He says he does not blame her.

 Saul shows Carrie his lead: Tom Walker calls his old home when his family is not home, just to hear their voices on the answering machine.

 Elizabeth Gaines (Linda Purl), the Vice President's chief advisor, calls the Brody household during dinner, inviting Brody to "the party of the year".
 The family accepts her invitation.

 At Saul's house, Mira Berenson (Sarita Choudhury) is packing to leave for India, and Saul is clearly upset about her plans.
 Carrie shows up and tells Saul that she personally contacted Brody after her surveillance operation was shut down.
 She insists that her personal contact with him is over.
 He is at first disapproving, saying it should never have happened, but then softens.